hortonworks-gallery/hdp22-twitter-demo/README.md

 Most of the below steps are optional as they were already executed by the setup script above but are useful to understand the components of the demo:

-- (Optional) Review the list of stock symbols whose Twitter mentiones we will be tracking http://en.wikipedia.org/wiki/List_of_S%26P_500_companies
+- Review the list of stock symbols whose Twitter mentiones we will be tracking http://en.wikipedia.org/wiki/List_of_S%26P_500_companies

-- (Optional) Generate securities csv from above page and review the securities.csv generated.
+- Generate securities csv from above page and review the securities.csv generated.
 The last field is the generated tweet volume threshold
 ```
 /root/hdp22-twitter-demo/fetchSecuritiesList/rungeneratecsv.sh
 cat /root/hdp22-twitter-demo/fetchSecuritiesList/securities.csv